Pediatric critical care medicine fellowship

 Education

-The fellowship program at Helen DeVos Children’s Hospital is a three-year, ACGME-accredited program, accepting up to two fellows per year.
+The pediatric critical care medicine fellowship program at Helen DeVos Children’s Hospital is a three-year, ACGME-accredited program, accepting up to two fellows per year.

 Program aims

-1. We aim to develop strong leaders in both clinical and academic pediatric critical care medicine
+1. Develop strong leaders in both clinical and academic pediatric critical care medicine

-2. We aim to develop physicians who are educators in the field of pediatric critical care medicine
+2. Cultivate physicians who are educators in the field of pediatric critical care medicine

-3. We aim to involve our fellows in, and contribute to, quality and safety culture at Helen DeVos Children's Hospital
+3. Contribute to the quality and safety culture at Helen DeVos Children's Hospital

-Each academic year has a 13-block cycle (39 blocks total during fellowship).
+Each academic year has a 13-block cycle (four weeks per block).
 The curriculum is as follows:

 First year (PGY-4)